 Tin Note: Balanced Smoking Tobacco - Cool with a rich flavour.
 From the Website: A robust English blend with character.
 Plenty of Latakia, Pressed Virginia, and Burley provide the base.

 This blend surprised me - but in a very good way.
 With a very ambiguous tin description and a post-modern abstract label that would look at home on a cigarette package, I really wasn't sure what I was getting into when I popped this tin.
 Expecting a cased Burley (perhaps something minty from the "cool" descriptor used in the liner notes), I was quite taken aback when I first popped the seal and raised the tin to my nose.

 Kevin GodbeeThank you for joining us for The Pipes Magazine Radio Show—the only radio talk show for pipe smokers and collectors.
 We want to thank you for listening and being one of our loyal 15,000 weekly fans.
-Your host is Brian Levine and in tonight’s "Pipe Parts" segment we will recommend some specific tobaccos.
-Two [...]
+Your host is Brian Levine and in tonight’s "Pipe Parts" segment he will talk about the reasons why [...]